luismqueral/prompt-garden/docs/architecture/codebase-architecture.md

     class GoogleSheetsAPI external;
 ```

-## Key Components and Modules
+## 📦 Key Components and What They Do

 ### Client-Side Components

-- **Home Page (app/page.tsx)**: The main landing page displaying all prompts with filtering
+- **Home Page (app/page.tsx)**: The main landing page showing all prompts with filtering options
 - **Prompt Detail (app/prompt/[id]/page.tsx)**: Detailed view of a single prompt
 - **New Prompt (app/prompt/new/page.tsx)**: Form for creating a new prompt
 - **CodeMirror Editor**: Rich text editor with custom syntax highlighting for prompts

 ### API Routes

-- **Prompts API**: Handles fetching all prompts and creating new prompts
+- **Prompts API**: Handles getting all prompts and creating new ones
-- **Prompt By ID API**: Handles operations on individual prompts (get, update, delete)
+- **Prompt By ID API**: Manages operations on individual prompts (get, update, delete)
 - **Tags API**: Provides tag information for filtering
-- **Categories API**: Provides category information for primary classifications
+- **Categories API**: Supplies category information for primary classifications
-- **Setup API**: Initializes the Google Sheets database
+- **Setup API**: Sets up the Google Sheets database initially
-- **Fix Data API**: Utility for fixing data alignment issues
+- **Fix Data API**: Helps fix data alignment issues when needed

 ### Google Sheets Integration

-- **Authentication**: Handles service account auth with Google API
+- **Authentication**: Connects securely to the Google API
-- **Prompts Module**: CRUD operations for prompts in Google Sheets
+- **Prompts Module**: Handles creating, reading, updating, and deleting prompts
-- **Tags Module**: Manages tags and their counts
+- **Tags Module**: Manages tags and keeps track of their counts
-- **Setup Module**: Database initialization and schema setup
+- **Setup Module**: Helps with initial database setup and structure

-## Data Flow
+## 🔄 How Information Flows

-1. **User Interactions**: Users interact with client-side components
+1. **User Actions**: When you interact with the app (clicking buttons, filling forms)
-2. **Service Layer**: The PromptService mediates between UI and API
+2. **Service Layer**: The PromptService coordinates between what you see and the API
-3. **API Routes**: Server-side endpoints handle requests
+3. **API Routes**: Server-side code processes your requests
-4. **Google Sheets Integration**: Data is fetched from or written to Google Sheets
+4. **Google Sheets Integration**: Data is saved to or retrieved from Google Sheets
-5. **Google Sheets API**: External service storing the application data
+5. **Google Sheets API**: The external service where all data is actually stored

-This architecture provides a clean separation of concerns:
+This architecture keeps things organized by separating:
-- UI components handle presentation and user interaction
+- UI components that handle what you see and interact with
-- API routes handle server-side logic and data validation
+- API routes that process data and validate information
-- Google Sheets modules handle data storage and retrieval
+- Google Sheets modules that store and retrieve information
-- Service layer abstracts the communication between client and server
+- A service layer that connects the user interface to the server

-The use of Google Sheets as a database makes the application accessible to non-technical users who can directly view and modify the data using the familiar Google Sheets interface if needed.
+One nice benefit of using Google Sheets as a database is that non-technical users can directly view and edit the data using the familiar Google Sheets interface if they need to.